cloudmobi/AndroidSDK/AndroidSDK_Integration_Guide.md

 We supports both Maven dependencies and jar dependencies to integrate our SDK:

-### Option 1.
-Integrating the Cloudmobi SDK in to your APP manually
+###  1. Integrating the Cloudmobi SDK in to your APP manually

 * [Download the latest SDK](https://github.com/cloudmobi/AndroidSDK/blob/master/AndroidSDK.zip)